rikulo/rikulo-docs/docs/Views/Fundamentals/UI_Overview.md

 ##View Hierarchy

 The user interface for each element of your application is defined using a hierarchy of [View](api:view), as shown below.
-Unless overriden by the subclass, every view can have any number of the child views.
+Unless overridden by the subclass, every view can have any number of the child views.

 ![Tree of Views](view-hierarchy.jpg?raw=true)